generalassembly/heroku-icu-buildpack/README.md

 ## How it works

-This buildpack makes ICU 4.8 available in the `/app/icu` directory for both compilation and runtime uses.
-The primary purpose of this is to allow Charlock Holmes (a Ruby gem for encoding heuristics) to run on Heroku.
+This buildpack makes ICU4C available in the `/app/icu` directory for both compilation and runtime uses.
+The primary purpose of this is to allow [Charlock Holmes](https://github.com/brianmario/charlock_holmes)
+(a Ruby gem for encoding heuristics) to run on Heroku.

 In order to achieve this, the following happens: